MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/using-teams-client-sdk.md

 For deep links from your app to various areas of its current host, use the strongly typed APIs provided by the TeamsJS SDK.
 For example, use the *Calendar* capability to open a scheduling dialog or calendar item from your app.

-For deep links from your app to other apps running in the same host, use `pages.tab.navigateToApp`.
+For deep links from your app to other apps running in the same host, use `pages.navigateToApp`.

 For any other external deeplinking scenarios, you can use `app.openLink`, which provides similar functionality to the now deprecated (starting in TeamsJS v.2.0) *executeDeepLink* API.